FAQs for Parents

 Holidays during term time

-It is Government policy to which this Academy fully subscribes that children should be at school.
-Ther may be a few exceptional circumstances where a holiday request may be considered but we would emphasise the exceptional nature of such approval.
+It is Government policy, to which this Academy fully subscribes, that children should be at school.
+There may be a few exceptional circumstances where a holiday request may be considered but we would emphasise the exceptional nature of such approval.
 If you would like to request absence during school time, we would require a letter requesting leave of absence.
-This shold be addressed to the Head of School.
+This shold be addressed to the Headteacher.